mwcz/palebluepixel/content/posts/034 - the deconstruction of falling particles.md

 Once the gravity function was implemented, some beautification was in order.

-Originally, each particle in dimo was randomly assigned either red, green, or blue.
+Originally, each particle was randomly assigned either red, green, or blue.

 ![early dimo image, with randomly assigned colors][random-colors]